Yelp/pidtree-bcc/README.md

 pidtree-bcc to work.

 ## Usage
 > CAUTION!
-The Makefile calls 'docker run' with `--priveleged` so it is your
+The Makefile calls 'docker run' with `--priveleged`,
+> `--cap-add=SYS_ADMIN` and `--pid host`` so it is your responsibility
-> responsibility to ensure that it's not going to do anything untoward!
+> to understand what this means and ensure that it's not going to do
+> anything untoward!

 With docker installed:
 ```